Taneshkumar90/cyclistic-bike-share---case-study-wtith-power-BI/README.md

 - 1: A clear statement of the business task
    - To find the differences between the casual riders and annual members

+## PREPARE

+- I will use Cyclistic’s historical trip data to analyze and identify trends.The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
+Datasets are available here [link](https://divvy-tripdata.s3.amazonaws.com/index.html).
+### Key tasks

+   - 1: Download data and store it appropriately.
+       - Data has been downloaded and copies have been stored securely on my computer.
+   - 2: Identify how it’s organized.
+       - The data is in CSV (comma-separated values) format, and there are a total of 13 columns.
+   - 3: Sort and filter the data.
+      - For this analysis, I will be using data for the year 2019 and 2020.
+   - 4: Determine the credibility of the data.
+       - For the purposes of this case study, the datasets are appropriate and will enable me to answer the business questions.
+The data has been made available by Motivate International Inc. This is public data that I can use to explore how different customer types are using Cyclistic bikes.
+But data-privacy issues will prohibit me from using rider’s personally identifiable information and this will prevent me from determining if riders have purchased multiple single passes.
+All ride ids are unique.

+### Deliverable

+- 1: A description of all data sources used
+   - The main source of all the data used was provided by the [Cyclistic Company](https://divvy-tripdata.s3.amazonaws.com/index.html).